Top 5 This Week

 Distillery District

-The Distillery District is a beautifully preserved Victorian industrial complex — the former Gooderham and Worts whisky distillery, built in the 1850s and once the largest distillery in the world — that has been converted into a pedestrianized neighborhood of galleries, boutiques, restaurants, microbreweries, and event spaces.
-The 40 heritage buildings with their cobblestone lanes and industrial brick architecture are strikingly atmospheric — particularly during the Toronto Christmas Market (mid-November through December), which is one of the best in Canada.
+The Distillery District is a beautifully preserved Victorian industrial complex — the former Gooderham and Worts whisky distillery, whose landmark stone buildings rose in the 1860s as it grew into the largest distillery in the world — that has been converted into a pedestrianized neighbourhood of galleries, boutiques, restaurants, microbreweries, and event spaces.
+The 40 heritage buildings with their cobblestone lanes and industrial brick architecture are strikingly atmospheric — never more so than during the Toronto Christmas Market (mid-November through December), which is one of the best in Canada.

 West Queen West and Ossington

-West Queen West (from Bathurst to Dufferin) is Toronto’s most concentrated creative district — independent art galleries, boutique clothing designers, excellent cocktail bars, and the city’s best concentration of interesting new restaurants.
-The stretch of Ossington Avenue north of Dundas has some of the finest independent restaurants in Toronto in a pleasingly unglamorous setting.
+West Queen West (from Bathurst to Dufferin) is Toronto’s most concentrated creative district — independent art galleries, boutique clothing designers, characterful cocktail bars, and the city’s densest concentration of interesting new restaurants.
+The stretch of Ossington Avenue north of Dundas holds some of the finest independent restaurants in Toronto in a pleasingly unglamorous setting.
 The adjoining Trinity Bellwoods Park is the social hub of west-end Toronto on sunny weekends — bring a blanket, a wine bottle (technically illegal in city parks, but widely tolerated), and observe the city’s creative class at leisure.

 Top Attractions